 - Why imports might fail

-Field Mapping
+Field mapping

 - From the Dashboard, click the Collections tile

-- Find the collection to import your content to by
+- Find the collection by

 - Browsing the list; or